brette-0/patchlib/docs/Information/resources.rst

 Resources
 #########

-As I began ROMhacking and developing this tool I of course became aware of communtiies and pre-exising documentation that I will store in these docs too as they are public domain articles.
+As I began ROMhacking and developing this tool I of course became aware of communtiies and pre-existing documentation that I will store in these docs too as they are public domain articles.
 I will also link websites that have more information on this sort of thing and relevant communities in which you may ask more questions.

 +----------------+------------------------------------------------------------------------------------+
 |`Local IPS <>`_ | `Source IPS <https://zerosoft.zophar.net/ips.php>`_                                |